PTSD Therapy

 Therapy offers relief and healing from past trauma

-Most PTSD treatments are evidence-based, have research support, and work well for managing PTSD symptoms.
-Psychotherapy, such as cognitive behavioral therapy, which focuses on reframing negative beliefs, and eye-movement desensitizing response (EMDR), are the most common treatment options for PTSD, and a few others work well too, such as medications.
-People with PTSD can even utilize a PTSD service dog to help cope with symptoms.
-If you or a loved one ever finds themself in a crisis, a PTSD hotline is a great resource that is available as well.
-Can PTSD group therapy help?
-Group therapy with a support group can give many benefits like developing social skills and finding your voice.
-However, one-on-one therapy with mental health professionals can also be an effective choice since not everyone is comfortable with group therapy.
+PTSD treatments are evidence-based for managing PTSD symptoms.
+Psychotherapy, such as cognitive-behavioral therapy, which focuses on reframing negative beliefs and eye-movement desensitizing response (EMDR), is the most common treatment option for PTSD, and a few others work well, too, such as medications.
+People with PTSD may also be able to have a PTSD service dog to cope with symptoms.
+If you or a loved one finds yourself in a crisis, a PTSD hotline is also an available resource.

 Prolonged exposure therapy (PET) is a therapy that helps the brains of individuals living with PTSD to disassociate the connection between trauma triggers (sights, sounds, smells, tastes, feelings) and the traumatic event.
-This prolonged exposure therapy may be a way for a patient to gain control over their trauma and symptoms and develop a new understanding of their experiences.
+This prolonged exposure therapy may be a way for a client to gain control over their trauma and symptoms and develop a new understanding of their experiences.

 Certain medications may also be prescribed for PTSD treatment, based on the symptoms and severity of symptoms that an individual experiences, following a clinician's guide.
 A physical exam or blood test may be required to ensure that there are no underlying health issues before starting medication treatment.

-If you want to know for sure if you have PTSD, it is best to reach out for treatment of PTSD or help right away.
-There are many treatments for PTSD that are available and may help you, including cognitive therapy, cognitive processing therapy, and medications.
-If you are unable to meet or are having a difficulty finding a therapist, consider online therapy.
 Research supports the success of online therapy for PTSD-related symptoms and improved connection to resources.
 If you are concerned you are managing PTSD, do not hesitate to reach out for help from a licensed therapist.

 Takeaway